davidmalcolm/texi2rst/output/_build/html/_sources/options-controlling-c-dialect.txt

   .. index:: built-in functions

-  Dont recognize built-in functions that do not begin with __builtin_ as prefix.
+  Don't recognize built-in functions that do not begin with __builtin_ as prefix.
 Other BuiltinsOther built-in functions provided by GCC, for details of the functions affected, including those which are not built-in functions when :option:`-ansi` or